jeremyikwuje/monierate-website/src/blog/bitnob-empowers-abuja-developers-building-the-future-of-payment-apps-in-africa.md

 But then, we were handed the tools to change the narrative.

-Hash Cash taught us the cryptographic heart of blockchain, while the Bitnob API with ChatGPT integration opened doors to building fintech apps that could redefine money in Africa.
+Hash Functions taught us the cryptographic heart of blockchain, while the Bitnob API with ChatGPT integration opened doors to building fintech apps that could redefine money in Africa.

 A new chat app called Xara’s is trending on social media right now simply because it lets you send naira easily, but we all know, payments in Africa would be solved by Bitcoin and stablecoins not naira.